Kris Kristofferson: 1965–1972: Early music and film career

 Through June Carter, Kristofferson first attempted to pitch material to her husband Johnny Cash.
 Carter took the demos, which were eventually lost in a pile of other material Cash had received.
 At the time, Kristofferson worked on the weekends for the Tennessee National Guard.
-To attract Cash's attention, Kristofferson landed a helicopter in Cash's property.
+To attract Cash's attention, Kristofferson landed a helicopter on Cash's property.
 Cash eventually invited Kristofferson to a "guitar pull" party in his house.
 Cash was impressed and invited Kristofferson to perform with him at the 1969 Newport Folk Festival.
 Unsatisfied by Buckhorn Music, Kristofferson decided to change labels.
 Monument Records director Bob Beckham invited Kristofferson to play songs for him and label owner Fred Foster.
 Kristofferson performed "To Beat the Devil", "Jody and the Kid", "The Best of All Possible Worlds" and "Duvalier's Dream"; Foster was impressed and signed Kristofferson to Monument as a recording artist and Combine Music as a songwriter.
 The ten-year contract required Kristofferson to submit ten records containing songs he had written.
 Kristofferson was surprised he had been signed as a singer; he told Foster at the time: "I can't sing, I sound like a frog!"
 Kristofferson later said Buckhorn Music had not allowed him to record demos of his compositions.

 In 1969, Kristofferson divorced Beer and left Nashville to join the production of his first motion picture, Dennis Hopper's The Last Movie, in Peru.
 In his absence, Cash continued promoting Kristofferson's original songs with other singers.
 Upon returning to Nashville, Kristofferson learned of his new popularity and started to work on his debut album for Monument, Kristofferson.
 As his manager and producer, Foster had decided to keep some of Kristofferson's original material from being passed to other artists.
 The new material, as well as his songs that had already been recorded by other artists, were included in the recording sessions, which were held at Monument Recording Studio.